Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition to their test bank of practice questions, you also get access to 3 full-length, USMLE Step 1 practice exams with Lecturio.
 These practice exams look and feel just like the practice question sets you can customize, but built out to be the full length of an exam.
 This is fine though, as the question content is high-quality and matches the real exam (as does the testing interface).

 How long you have access to Lecturio’s online content is directly tied to which package you purchase.
-As mentioned, Lecturio offers 3-Month, 1-Year, 2-Year or 4-Year packages.
+As mentioned, Lecturio offers 3-Month, 1-Year, and 2-Year packages.
 Which package you purchase determines your access duration.
 It’s really that simple.

 No, and this is a major disappointment.
 Most every USMLE prep company these days provides a Step 1 pass guarantee, but Lecturio doesn’t.
 They guarantee the “quality of their product” – which I agree is very, very good – but that’s not the same as offering cold hard cash back in the event you can’t pass.
 This is one of the few negatives around this program.